 There are moments in time when the sheer rightness of art stops you cold.
 There is an indrawn breath, an exhale of delight…the urge to savor and extend the perfection of the moment.
 Whether natural or manufactured, large or small, complex or simple…it speaks directly to your heart with a sense of joyful recognition.
 Creating mixed media pieces provides me with the opportunity to create such moments for myself.
 The primitive power and strength of metal and the sophisticated depth and dimension of polymer clay are to me a perfect union.
 With polymer, there is an endless evolution in the exploration of color, texture and shape…and endless opportunities for “moments of rightness”.

-My background is in the computer industry, where for over 20 years I have designed integrated circuits with computer-aided design tools.
-I truly enjoy the work, as it appeals to my analytical nature - I am a Virgo, after all!
-Lucky enough to take a three year sabbatical from computer design between 2005~2008, I had the freedom to explore and focus on artistic pursuits more fully.
+My background is in the computer industry, where for over 25 years I designed integrated circuits with computer-aided design tools.
+I truly enjoyed the work, as it appealed to my analytical nature - I am a Virgo, after all!
+Lucky enough to retire in May 2020, I put the corporate world behind me to focus on home and art and friends and family.
+So very blessed!